 Before we talk about this dinosaur quilt I made for my youngest boy, I have a quilty confession to make.
 Last year, I set off to make a quilt for every member of my family for Christmas.
 And I failed miserably.
-Out of five quilts I set out to make, only two got finished in time.
+I set out to make five quilts, but only finished two in time – yikes.

 With this failure in my hands, I switched strategies and decided to make quilts for birthdays, this year haha.
 So even though this dinosaur quilt was technically ready to go on Christmas Day, I decided to hold on to it for another month and gave it to my littlest dude on his birthday.
 For some reason, I never got around to sharing until now, but better late than never! (that really seems to be the theme of this post! haha)

-This quilt got started with Riley Blake’s Fossil Rim collection.
-Once I saw it hit stores, I immediately got it because our youngest son, Ben, is obsessed with dinosaurs.
+I started off this quilt with Riley Blake’s Fossil Rim collection.
+Once it hit stores, I couldn’t buy it fast enough for our youngest son, Ben, who is obsessed with dinosaurs.
 I simply couldn’t not get it!
 Once I had the fat quarter bundle in my hands, it became a question of what pattern to use.
 And thankfully the answer came very quickly to me – Solstice Lights.

-At the time I got this fabric, I was actually working on this pattern release so it was a natural fit.
+At the time I got this fabric, I was working on the pattern release for Solstice Lights so it was a natural fit.
 I opened the FQ bundle and mixed in some solids and basics from my stash to break up the dinosaur explosion that was happening and landed on a pretty dang cute assorted of fabrics.